 Did you catch that last one?
 Out of these areas, it is the most patrolled restriction.
 You cannot drive on roadways that have a speed limit greater than 25mph.
 But what do you do when the roads conflict and change in speed limits?

-A great example of two conflicting streets is in St. George – The main street that runs through the city, where the majority of the scooters are located, is called St. George Boulevard.
-That road has the speed limit of 30mph and runs east to west.
+A great example of two conflicting streets is in St. George - The main street that runs through the city, where the majority of the scooters are located, is called St. George Boulevard.
+Electric scooter laws are in place to protect you but it's important to survey your surroundings.
+That road has a speed limit of 30mph and runs east to west.
 However, actual Main Street in St. George, which has hundreds of storefronts, has a speed limit of 25mph.
 Main Street runs north to south and crosses with St. George Boulevard.
 So, if you are looking to ride a scooter in St. George, you may find yourself picking up your scooter on the Boulevard and dropping it off on Main Street.
 That means that you should start off riding on the sidewalk when on St. George Blvd, then switch to riding on the roadway when on Main St. This can be confusing and different laws apply for sidewalk travel vs. roadway travel.
 To add to the confusion, some cities do not allow scooters to ride on the sidewalks at all.

 If you ride the electric scooter on the sidewalk, you must comply with pedestrian laws.
 Primarily, this means that you cannot travel at an unreasonable speed.
 You should slow down when coming to an intersection, groups of people, and parking lots.
 This also means that you can only cross the street when the pedestrian “walk” sign is lit, you must stop at stop signs, and you should only cross at crosswalks.

-Overall, there are a lot of pit-falls and loop-holes when dealing with these electric scooters.
+Overall, there are a lot of pitfalls and loopholes when dealing with these electric scooters.
 If you have been in a scooter accident, don’t rely on opinion alone.
-Find a personal injury attorney that knows the law on electric scooters.
+Find a personal injury attorney that knows the electric scooter laws.